inseq-team/inseq/docs/source/examples/custom_attribute_target.rst

 and that the model is mostly influenced by the word manager itself.
 A textbook example of gender bias in machine translation!
 We can also see how the divergence between the two generations has almost no impact on following tokens, if we weight them by the difference in log probabilities.

+The contrastive attribution function showcased above is already registered in Inseq under the name ``contrast_prob_diff``, give it a try!

 .. note::
     The ``aggregate_map`` argument is useful to inform the library about which functions should be used when aggregating